alexbaltman/RHCE/README.md

 ## Known Issues, TODO, etc:
-ch4p5 - really need to get dmz to be set as default b/c that is what exam req.s, unfortunately it prevents vagrant and ansible from working correclty if you do ch5_dns/p2_dns_troubleshooting does not really work right ch8 - Need to add gen group share + answer + gradeit.yaml.
-Set gid on group for both client and server so we do not need ldap setup.
-Could do this in p1 or lab or elsewhere.
+ch4p5 - really need to get dmz to be set as default b/c that is what exam req.s, unfortunately it prevents vagrant and ansible from working correclty if you do ch5_dns/p2_dns_troubleshooting does not really work right ch8p5 add lab as needed + client setup for nfs and smb???
-    - Could also add general public nfs and samba shares too ch8p3 could test the workgroup too.
-Could also negative test some of the smb.conf config params like public = yes and read list, etc. ch8p4 - *Swaps users instead of becoming brian and testing if cifscreds set.
-Should test cifscreds somehow. can escalate through higher priv user, but to desescalate privs cifscreds clearall doesn't seem to work, you need to umount the cifs mnt.
-      - Use user mary to test that she can do nothing on there b/c she has no smbpasswd ch8p5 add lab as needed + client setup for nfs and smb???

 It may possibly to do this in order to help w/ boot timing in some of the gradeit problems.